Tax Credits: Ombudsman

 The Ombudsman’s complaint form for UK government services should be used to refer the case.
 This form must be signed by the claimant’s MP.

 The Ombudsman’s website states that the complaint to an MP needs to be made first and the MP then needs to pass the complaint to the Ombudsman.
 The complaint must be made to the MP not later than 12 months from the day on which the person complaining first had notice of the matters alleged in the complaint, but the Ombudsman may still look into the complaint made outside the period if they consider that there are special circumstances which make it proper to do so.

 Contacting the Ombudsman

 More information about the Parliamentary Ombudsman can be found at www.ombudsman.org.uk.
-You can use the following methods to contact the Ombudsman:

 The Ombudsman occasionally publishes reports about the tax credits system in addition to more general annual reports.
 These reports can be found in our policy section.

 Last reviewed/updated 28 April 2022